Malk-dev848/ToDoApp/README.md

 ### 📷 Image Handling

 * Used `image_picker` to allow image selection from both gallery and camera.
-* Stored image paths are loaded using `FileImage`.

 ### 🔍 Filtering & Search